akeneo/pim-docs/contributing/documentation.rst

 Enhance the Documentation
 =========================

-Want to help enhance the `Documentation`_?
+Want to help improve the `Documentation`_?

 .. _Documentation: http://docs.akeneo.com/latest/index.html

 The Akeneo PIM documentation uses `reStructuredText`_ as its markup language and `Sphinx`_ for building the output (HTML, PDF, ...).

-We're very interested in tutorials or cookbooks to explain how to customize the PIM to your project's needs.
+We're very interested in tutorials or cookbooks to explain how to customize the PIM to fit your project's needs.

 Before contributing on a new entry, please begin by creating an `Issue`_ on GitHub to explain your idea.

 .. _Issue: https://github.com/akeneo/pim-docs/issues

-For typo / quick fixes you can directly propose a `PullRequest`_.
+For typo / quick fixes you can directly submit a `PullRequest`_.

 .. _PullRequest: https://help.github.com/articles/using-pull-requests/